 • Vee Networks Ltd -v- Econet Wireless International Ltd : a battle over the rights to construct and operate a mobile telephone network in Nigeria.
 The case involved a series of ICC arbitrations in which Stephen acted in London and Abuja and associated court proceedings in England and Nigeria.

 Stephen has appeared in numerous cases involving all aspects of civil fraud and asset tracing both in England and overseas.
 He has extensive experience of the conflict of law and cross-border recognition issues that frequently arise in such cases.
-Recommended in this area by both Legal 500 and Chambers & Prs, recent examples of his practice in this area include:
+Recommended in this area by both Legal 500 and Chambers & Prs and described as “a proper team player, who is creative and innovative in his advice”, recent examples of his practice in this area include:

 • Black Swan Investments Ltd v Harvest View Ltd: A fraud claim in relation to the importation of vehicles into South Africa.
 Stephen acts for the defendants in relation to BVI proceedings.
 A seminal case on freezing injunctions and the application of the Siskina principle to non-UK jurisdictions